What You Need To Know About Stinging Insects

 Hornets are typically black and white to brownish-red in color.
 They prey on other insects and can become very aggressive when disturbed.
 The most common species of hornet that people come into contact with is the bald-faced hornet.

 Mud daubers are a large, solitary species of stinging insect.
 They range in color from black to metallic blue and may or may not have yellow or green markings.
 They create their nests out of the mud.

 Wasps have a pinched waist and long thin legs that dangle below their body when flying.
 Their body is black or brown in color with yellow or orange markings.
 Their wings are grayish in color.
 The paper wasp is a species that people commonly come into contact with.

 Yellow Jackets have a segmented, hairless body, and a distinctive thin waist.
-Their body has a well-defined yellow and black striped pattern on it.
-Their face and head is a blend of black and yellow colors.
+Their body has a well-defined yellow and black striped pattern on them.
+Their face and head are a blend of black and yellow colors.

 Are stinging insects dangerous?

 Yes, stinging insects are considered to be dangerous pests, especially when they decide to build their nest in high-traffic areas of your property, on your home, or in your home.
 Great care should be taken around individuals or nests.
 Their venom is strong enough to cause serious health consequences in people.
 Not all stinging insects are super aggressive, but when stinging insects feel threatened or are being directly handled, all will sting to defend themselves.
 Their stings are very painful and leave behind large red welts.
 Their venom can trigger an allergic reaction, sometimes even triggering anaphylaxis, which requires immediate medical attention.